-- Have an admission arrangement at an in-network facility (PCPs). - Utilize CHRISTUS Health Plan participating providers and facilities when services are available and can meet the member's needs. - Not discriminate based on age, sex, disability, race, color, religion, or national origin. - Not balance bill a member for providing services that are covered by CHRISTUS Health Plan.
-Providers may only bill members for applicable deductibles, copayments, and/or cost-sharing. - Providers may bill a member for a service or procedure that is not a covered benefit after securing written consent. - Prepare and complete medical and other related records in a timely fashion and maintain contemporaneous clinical records to substantiate the clinical rationale for each course of treatment, periodic evaluation of the efficacy of treatment, and the outcome at completion or discontinuation of treatment. - Provide clearly legible specialty care consultation or referral reports, operative reports, and discharge summaries to the member's PCP promptly upon a member's visit with a specialist. - Maintain medical records for six (6) years from the last date in which service was provided to the member. - Transfer medical records promptly if requested by a treating provider, after a member change to another Provider. - Allow access to medical records for review by appropriate committees of the CHRISTUS Health Plan and, upon request, provide the medical records to representatives of the Federal Government and/or their contracted agencies. - Inform the CHRISTUS Health Plan immediately, in writing, of any revocation or suspension of the provider's Drug Enforcement Agency (DEA) number, certificate or other legal credential authorizing the provider to practice.
-Failure to comply with the above could result in termination from the Plan. - Inform the CHRISTUS Health Plan immediately, in writing, of changes in licensure and participating hospital status, loss of liability insurance, and any other change, which would affect a provider practicing status. - Participate in CHRISTUS Health Plan's quality improvement, utilization management, credentialing, peer review, grievance, other policies, and procedures established and revised by CHRISTUS Health Plan which also includes participation in evidence-based member safety programs. - Abide by the CHRISTUS Health Plan rules and regulations.
+- Have an admitting arrangement at an in-network facility (PCPs). - Utilize CHRISTUS Health Plan participating providers and facilities when services are available and can meet the member's needs. - Not discriminate on the basis on age, sex, handicap, race, color, religion, or national origin. - Not balance bill members for providing services that are covered by CHRISTUS Health Plan.
+Providers may only bill members for applicable deductibles, copayments, and/or cost-sharing. - Providers may bill members for a service or procedure that is not a covered benefit after securing written consent from member. - Prepare and complete medical and other related records in a timely fashion and maintain contemporaneous clinical records to substantiate the clinical rationale for each course of treatment, periodic evaluation of the efficacy of treatment, and the outcome at completion or discontinuation of treatment. - Provide clearly legible specialty care consultation or referral reports, operative reports, and discharge summaries to the member's PCP promptly upon a member's visits with a specialist. - Maintain medical records for six (6) years from the last date in which service was provided to the member. - Transfer medical records promptly if requested by a treating provider, after a member change to another provider. - Allow access to medical records for review by appropriate committees of the CHRISTUS Health Plan and, upon request, provide the medical records to representatives of the Federal Government and/or their contracted agencies. - Inform CHRISTUS Health Plan immediately, in writing, of any revocation or suspension of the provider's Drug Enforcement Agency (DEA) number, certificate or other legal credential authorizing the provider to practice in the state of Texas, or any other state.
+Failure to comply with the above could result in termination from the Plan. - Inform CHRISTUS Health Plan immediately, in writing, of changes in licensure and participating hospital status, loss of liability insurance, and any other change, which could affect a provider's practicing status. - Participate in CHRISTUS Health Plan's quality improvement, utilization management, credentialing, peer review, grievance, other policies, and procedures established and revised by CHRISTUS Health Plan which also includes participation in evidence-based member safety programs. - Abide by the CHRISTUS Health Plan rules and regulations.